 (C) Deemed neither to limit nor repeal any other powers granted under State statutes.

-1. All proposed developments within the 100-year floodplain shall be designed and constructed in accordance with this ordinance and shall not adversely affect any upstream, downstream or adjacent properties.
+(1) All proposed developments within the Special Flood Hazard Area shall be designed and constructed in accordance with this ordinance and shall not adversely affect any upstream, downstream or adjacent properties.

-2. No development, use, fill, construction or alteration on or over any portion of a designated floodplain shall be permitted which would cause or result in any of the following:
+(2) No development, use, fill, construction or alteration on or over any portion of a designated floodplain shall be permitted that would cause or result in any of the following:

 (a) The storage or processing of materials that in times of flooding are buoyant, flammable, explosive or otherwise potentially injurious to human, animal or plant life.